neptunelabs/fsi-layers-samples/samples/trains/README.md

   </fsi-layer-group>
 </fsi-layer-group>
 ```
-The template ``{{{sources.images}}}`` in the src attribute is replaced by Grunt by the variables written in the project/env.yml project file.
+The template ``{{sources.images}}}`` in the src attribute is replaced by Grunt by the variables written in the project/env.yml project file.

-## Movement
+## Motion

-The base parameters are set which are used for the animation.
+The basic parameters used for the animation are set.
 Then the fsi-layers instance is returned with *getElementsByTagName*.
 ```javascript
 class TrainsRunning {